Fall, Spring, Academic Year

 Lancaster, United Kingdom

-Reciprocal exchange programs between the University of Iowa and University of Lancaster in Lancaster, England, allows undergraduate students to spend a semester or academic fully integrated with their British peers in student housing and attending regular classes.
+The reciprocal exchange programs between the University of Iowa and Lancaster University in Lancaster, England, allows undergraduate students to spend a semester or academic year fully integrated with their British peers in student housing and attending regular classes.

 The Lancaster University Students Union organizes event and excursions throughout the academic year, and is home to many clubs and societies that makes meeting British students easy.